12 Aug Finding Myanmar memories in the picturesque heritage town of Kalaw

 The nuns also encouraged Elizabeth to find a husband: “So you are not plagued to a life of loneliness but can enjoy sailing through life with someone who shares the same boat,” but it was not for her.
 When asked if she ever had a young love, she shakes her head: “To be honest, I was never really interested in any boys.
 When I lost my mother, I looked after my sisters and my sisters also made the sacrifice to look after me.
 I’m content with their company.”

 Elizabeth studied to become a much loved and popular teacher.
 She eventually became the deputy headmistress of the state school number 2 in Kalaw.
 She only retired in 2010 at the age of 70-years-old.
 But many students still come to visit her or take classes.

-“Elizabeth only retired in 2010 at the age of 70-years-old.
-But many students still come to visit her or take classes”
+“Elizabeth only retired in 2010 at the age of 70, but many students still come to visit her or take classes”